 Please note that Reserve item will have a designated time restriction.
 Reserve materials must be return on time or will accrue a charge of $0.25 per hour.

 For help locating course materials on reserve, see our Course Materials page.

 Electronic Resources Terms for Use

 The majority of electronic resources offered by the Libraries have been licensed for the non-profit educational use of the University of Central Florida community.
-Use of these resources is limited to students, faculty, and staff of UCF.
+Access to these resources is limited to students, faculty, and staff of UCF.
 Guests can use most licensed electronic resources onsite.
 Automated or systematic copying, downloading, or searching of these resources is prohibited.
-Copyright law, individual license agreements, the University’s policy on Use of Information Technology and Resources, as well as other applicable laws and regulations apply.
+Copyright law, individual license agreements, the University’s policy on Use of Information Technology and Resources [PDF], as well as other applicable laws and regulations apply.

 Fines & Bills

 The following policies apply to materials at the John C. Hitt Library, the Curriculum Materials Center (CMC), and the Rosen Libary, and the Downtown Campus Library.
 Policies may vary at regional campus libraries.

 |Category||Hourly Fine||Max Daily Fine||Max Total Fine||Billed Lost + Replacement Charge||Academic Block||Notes|